DGretta/Music/tooling/accountability_tracking.md

 **The frameworks in `framework_overview.md` explain WHY these principles matter.
 This tracker shows HOW those principles work in practice.**

+**For complete documentation structure:** See `ecosystem_map.md` for all tooling directory relationships and reading paths.

+**For philosophical foundation:** See `project_philosophy.md` for the interconnectedness principle and generational teaching obligation that this tracking serves.

 You're not just recording performance.
 You're teaching Future You to work systematically.

 ---